xozxro/NotesToCommands/README.md

 Users are also able to enter any native terminal command into the prompt - it will be executed as long as the program sees your input cannot convert to an integer, thus must not be a single section selection.

-By selecting 'x' at the prompt, users are able to select from further options including setting a new file path, setting new identifyers, refreshing the text from the current file, opening the notes file in Gedit, and displaying the notes file in the terminal.
-This allows for full modification capability to your file, the identifyers used in the file, and more without closing the program.
+By selecting 'x' at the prompt, users are able to select from further options including setting a new file path, setting new identifyers, refreshing the text from the current file, opening the notes file in Gedit, and displaying the notes file in the terminal. <i>Additionally, users can select 's' to execute all commands with root priveledges.</i> This allows for full modification capability to your file, the identifyers used in the file, and more without closing the program.

 <i>I RECOMMEND REVIEWING THE CODE AS IT IS < 200 LINES, THEN THE EXAMPLE.TXT FILE TO SEE HOW USERS CAN IMPLEMENT THEIR SPECIFIED COMMAND AND SECTION IDENTIFYERS IN THEIR NOTES / FILES</i>